3D PRINTED OBSERVATION TOWER

 The tower is designed to be built with architectural 3D printing.
 The tower is divided into 2.5-meter portions printed in 2 cm shells.
 The components are printed in the factory by a 6-axis industrial robot under controlled conditions.
 Subsequently, the shells are moved to the building site and overlapped, in a very fast and lean process, with less workforce employment compared to traditional techniques.
 Finally, the structure is unified through poured concrete in the main columns creating a monolith.

 This operating mode allows a considerable saving of cement.
 The material used is characterized by high compacity and low permeability which allow good resistance to aggressive environments.
 The 3D printing technique gives the characteristic external layers pattern, which we decided not to cover in order to be a distinctive feature of the building and to better fuse the artifact to the surrounding environment.

 This building is deeply connected with the natural and landscape context of the Al Wathba Wetlands Reserve and designed to make the area usable and enjoyable by humans while minimizing the impact on the territory and its integrity.

-It is thought as a privileged point of view, in which the visitor could still perceive the atmosphere of the external environment.
+It is thought of as a privileged point of view, in which the visitor could still perceive the atmosphere of the external environment.
 A walkway built in a wooden composite leads the visitor to the entrance of the tower, which can be accessed by going up the staircase or using the manual elevator positioned inside.
 This second option not only makes the building accessible to anyone, but it is a recommended experience for all visitors because it allows observing the internal transition, from the cave-like atmosphere to the enlighted top.
 The whole path and visit at the tower are fluid enough to be covered with mobility aids and wheelchairs.